Which city is cheaper, Dubrovnik or Barcelona?

 Trying to figure out where to travel next?
 This travel comparison between Barcelona and Dubrovnik can help.
 It includes a travel cost comparison in addition to other factors.
 For many travelers, the cost of a destination is a primary consideration when choosing where to go.

-Barcelona is a historic, cultural, and friendly city.
+Barcelona is a cultural, friendly, and high energy city.
 Visitors will also find so much to do here because it's a large city with many sights and attractions.
-Many visitors also come because of it's amazing beauty.
+With stunning beauty, Barcelona attracts visitors from all around.
 It's also popular because of the museums, nightlife, and live music.
+See Barcelona travel costs.

 Dubrovnik is a coastal, historic, and charming coastal town.
-You'll find world class beauty here as well.
+You'll find world class beauty in Dubrovnik as well.
 It also has that perfectly quaint feel that is like no other place.
 It's also known for nightlife, food, and beaches.
+See Dubrovnik travel costs.

 Let's take a look at the differences and similarities between Dubrovnik and Barcelona.
 Then, you can decide for yourself which place is better for your next trip.

-Both Barcelona and Dubrovnik have interesting landmarks and museums for visitors.
+Both Barcelona and Dubrovnik have excellent landmarks and museums for visitors.

-Visitors will find world class museums and historical sights in Barcelona that are not to be missed.
+You'll find a good number of museums and monuments packed into Barcelona.
 Architecture and history all contribute to the city's impressive sights and museums.
 Famous landmarks include the Basílica de la Sagrada Família, Casa Milà, and the Palace of Catalan Music.
+In addition to Casa Milà, there are several other landmarks that are designed by Gaudi.
+You can expect a crowd outside any of his creations.

 Visitors can fill many days exploring the museums and attractions around Dubrovnik.
 The old town is a living museum that is filled with historic landmarks like the old town walls, the Dubrovnik Cathedral and Treasury, and Loggia Square.

-Barcelona is a destination that you simply have to visit at least once for nightlife.
+Barcelona is a world class party destination.
 The city offers an amazing nightlife at a much more affordable price than many places in Europe.
 There are beach parties, boat parties, and bars that stay packed late into the night.
 The city also hosts many street fiestas and music festivals.

 Dubrovnik offers a nice beach destination.
 The old town is the main appeal of the area, but there are several beaches that are nice for taking a swim or sunbathing.
 They are often pebbly, but the water is blue and the views are beautiful.

-Barcelona is a famous shopping destination with plenty of stores.
-Head to Portal De L’Angel, Rambla de Catalunya, or Passeig De Gracia for some of the city's best shopping districts.
+Many people travel to Barcelona specifically to go shopping.
+Head to Portal De L'Angel, Rambla de Catalunya, or Passeig De Gracia for some of the city's best shopping districts.

-Both Barcelona and Dubrovnik are popular destinations for backpackers.
+Both Barcelona and Dubrovnik are terrific destinations for backpackers.

 With so many budget-friendly offerings, Dubrovnik is extremely popular for backpackers.
 It's not hard to find a room in a local's home near old town at an affordable price.
 The food is delicious and affordable as well, and you'll find plenty of other backpackers in town to hang out with.

-Dubrovnik has some public transit options.
+Dubrovnik has a few public transit options.
 There are 12 bus lines that connect all parts of the city with the city center.

-It's very easy to get around on foot in Dubrovnik.
+It is easy to get around Dubrovnik on foot.
 The old town is completely pedestrian-only and you can also explore the city's historic walls on foot.

 You'll find shopping and museums around the quaint coastal town of Dubrovnik.
 People often spend their time relaxing at one of the resorts.
 One day is a great amount of time to relax and see the many things that Dubrovnik has to offer.
 It has many unique tourist attractions and fascinating things to do.